bradymiller/bradymiller.github.io/todo/index.md

 ### STAT
 1. request donations for mu3
-2. Issues (patient portal report to mPDF and get working; fix patient portal session issue likely with the secure php setting; provide more guidance on the file whitelisting issue)
+2. Issues (patient portal report to mPDF and get working; fix patient portal session issue likely with the secure php setting)
+3. (bypass the need for the mime_content_type() function in whitelisting; also note weird placement of whitelisting which will break all dicom stuff if it's turned on)
 4. get uptodate on matrix code reviews

 ### Expedited